 - Add rice to the pan with meat.
 Stir until well integrated.

-- Stuff each pepper with a few tablespoons of stuffing until you reach the top of each pepper.
+- Assembly: Stuff each pepper with a few tablespoons of stuffing until you reach the top of each pepper.
 (Peppers should be nicely stuffed, but not “exploding” with the filling.)
 Place peppers in the pan.

 - Bake peppers for 60-75 minutes, frequently turning the baking pan, as well as the peppers inside the pan.
 Serve warm.
 (Optionally) Add a dollop of sour cream on top.